AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     },
     "AutoRenew": {
       "Type": "String",
       "Description": "Whether renew the fee automatically?
 When the parameter InstanceChargeType is PrePaid, it will take effect.
 Range of value:True: automatic renewal.False: no automatic renewal.
-Default value is False.Old instances will not be changed.", "AllowedValues": [
+Default value is False.
+Old instances will not be changed.", "AllowedValues": [
         "True",
         "False"